LNG probe-vaporizer for accurate LNG samples – The Phazer

 Figure 1 Schematic showing the boiling point and bubble curve for a two component mixture.

 The heat causing the LNG to pre-vaporize could come from the vaporizer upstream that heats up the tubing, poor isolation, or excess ambient heat.
 The heat influx is not necessarily enough to fully vaporize the LNG, which would result in any variation of two phase flow7–9 and an inhomogeneous sample.
 In my experience heat influx is mainly caused by bad isolation on a sample line, easily recognized by ice formation10.
-This phenomena influences both the composition and the homogeneity of the sample.
-One of the solutions provided to address this problem is the LNG probe-vaporizer setup.
-These kind of vaporizers are directly connected to the LNG sample probes which is installed in the subcooled process liquid.
+This phenomenon influences both the composition and the homogeneity of the sample.
+One of the solutions provided to address this problem is LNG vaporization with a probe vaporizer setup.
+These kinds of vaporizers are directly connected to the LNG sample probes which is installed in the subcooled process liquid.
 An example is shown in Figure 2, noticeably there is no sample line for the liquid reducing the opportunity for pre-vaporization.

 The analytical result of pre- and partial vaporization is a loss in sample homogeneity and representability, expressed as precision and accuracy respectively.
 The influence on the composition would lead to an increased measured concentration of components with a higher vapor pressure, and a decreased measured concentration of components with a lower vapor pressure.
-Lastly the calculated results of Field study of LNG probe-vaporizers, such as the Gross Heating Value (GHV), would change with the composition.
+Lastly the calculated results, such as the Gross Heating Value (GHV), would change with the composition.
 GHV would decrease in a system where pre- or partial vaporization is present.

 Field study experimental details

-In this field study of LNG probe-vaporizers two commercially available LNG sample probes systems are compared based on the direct analysis data.
+In this field study of LNG vaporizers two commercially available LNG sample probe systems are compared based on the direct analysis data.
 For an effective comparison the vaporizers are the only variables in the sampling system.
 Both systems use the same accumulators, sample lines after vaporization, and the same Gas Chromatograph (GC).
-In Figure 3 the used installation is shown, both probe-vaporizers were installed on the same impact probe on the LNG-transfer line.
+In Figure 3 the used installation is shown, both LNG vaporizers with probe were installed on the same impact probe on the LNG-transfer line.

 ASaP's LNG sample probe - The Phazer LNG probe-vaporizer Phazer installed